bolt-project/bolt/docs/source/local-overview.rst

 Overview
 ========

-Overview of local...

-Goal is to basically just wrap numpy whereever possible.
-Most of the core API is based on numpy.

-But add functional operators.
-We chose ``map``, ``filter``, ``reduce``.

-Like using Python's built-ins on ndarrays, but can apply them along one or more axes.
-May cause a reshape.

-Also added conversion methods (e.g. to Spark, which just requires a SparkContext)
+The local implementation of the Bolt array directly extends NumPy's ``ndarray``.
+As such, it as all the functionality of an ``ndarray``, but adds functionality to complete the `core API`_.
+Those additions are the functional operators ``map``, ``filter``, and ``reduce``.
+These behave like calling Python's built-in functional operators on an ``ndarray`` but allow functions to be applied along one or more axes, whereas ordinarily they are only applied along the first axis.

+.. _core API: overview-methods.html